arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	_The smooth streaming video being played_

-	>**Note:** You may notice that this video plays faster than the one uploaded in Exercise 1.
-This is due to smooth streaming as it encodes the video in several qualities and sends you the best video for your bandwidth.
+	>**Note:** You may notice that this video plays faster than the one uploaded in _Exercise 1_.
+This is due to smooth streaming as it encodes the video in several qualities and sends you the best video depending on your bandwidth.

 ---

 <a name="Exercise3" />
 ## Exercise 3: Microsoft Media Platform Player Framework for the Client  ##

-Microsoft Media Platform is a complete set of technologies for digital media encoding, delivery, and playback for virtually any network-connected device.
-The Player Framework is an open source video player available for Silverlight, HTML5, and Xbox, as well as Windows 8.1 and Windows Phone apps.
+Microsoft Media Platform is a complete set of technologies for digital media encoding, delivery and playback, for virtually any network-connected device.
+The Player Framework is an open source video player available for Silverlight, HTML5 and Xbox, as well as Windows 8.1 and Windows Phone apps.
 It allows you to play both progressive download videos and Smooth Streaming videos.

-In this exercise you will first download and install the Microsoft Media Platform Player Framework and then build a simple Store app that will consume a video previously uploaded to Windows Azure Media Services and play it in a video player control.
+In this exercise you will first download and install the Microsoft Media Platform Player Framework and then build a simple Store app.
+Within the app you will consume a video previously uploaded to Windows Azure Media Services and play it in a video player control.

 <a name="installing-MMPPF" />
 ### Task 1 - Installing Microsoft Media Platform Player Framework ###